Earth Science meets AI: Research within KI:STE

 The KISTE project is driven by a core vision to explore the application of machine learning in Earth Science.
 Our team focused on investigating relationship between plant condition and air quality using existing self-supervised techniques i.e. to learn without labels.
 Recognizing the limitations of these techniques in detecting vegetation details and changes over time, we narrowed our focus to mapping crops from Earth Observation (EO) imagery.

 Contrastive learning, a self-supervised learning method, has emerged as a superior approach for natural images.
 Drawing inspiration from it, our earlier work concentrated on developing an approach to efficiently apply contrastive learning to remote sensing images.
 Contrastive methods relies on contrastive losses and meaningful transformations.
 The exisitng methods developed for natural images such as in Imagenet, uses color jittering and grayscaling as one of the important transformation.
 The naive extension of color jittering and grayscaling to multiple channels of multispectral Sentinel2 image is physically insignificant.
 However, these channels contain vital information about the Earth’s surface, such as NIR reflections that aid in identifying vegetation states.
 Our research focused on developing a meaningful alternative transformation.
 Our research focused on developing atmospheric transformation, a transformation method based on well established atmpspheric correction method.
-We interpolated between amtospheric corrected and uncorrected images to obtain multiple views of the same image.
+We interpolated between atmospheric corrected and uncorrected images to obtain multiple views of the same image.
 In principle, this methods can be extended to all the channels of the multi-spectral image but we restricted our anaysis only on 4 channels i.e. NIR channel along with RGB channels.
 Further details can be found in our paper published in IEEE GRSL.

 The subsequent task, aligning with our primary goal of crop mapping, involves extending the concept of contrastive learning to crops.
 Crops are typically analyzed with the temporal signature of different channels.
 Crop data are associated either with a field parcel or set of pixels from the same field parcel.
 The task of developing a meaningful transformation for pixels is non-trivial, and rather than relying solely on transformations, we employed multiple sources, specifically reflections measured by publicly available Sentinel2 and commercial Planetscope satellite missions.
 We designed a setup for obtaining representation using multi-modal contrastive learning and defined how to use the obtained representation to enhance crop mapping.
 Our self-supervised learning strategy involves aligning the spatial components of both satellite missions.
 The preprint of our work is currently available for further reference.